carsten-langer/cloud-developer-capstone/README.md

 Suggested test: After the upload URL is received, the recipe item data model for this recipe Id is not yet changed to include the attachment.
 This can be tested by calling the _Get all recipes_ API endpoint after getting the attachment URL.
-Then uploading the attachment to the given pre-signed URL using _Upload attachment_ request.
+Then upload the attachment to the given pre-signed URL using _Upload attachment_ request.
 Then call again the _Get all recipes_ API endpoint.
 Now the recipe item for which the attachment was uploaded contains the attachment URL.